How are mining projects approved?

 - The removal, extraction, channelling and abstraction of groundwater.

-- The damming up, releasing and re-routing of groundwater through plants that are intended or suitable for this purpose,
+- Damming up, releasing and re-routing of groundwater through plants that are intended or suitable for this purpose,

 - Measures that have the potential to bring about disadvantageous changes to the quality of the water, permanently or to a significant extent,